-There are many things you can do to assist with the recovery of the Richmond Birdwing Butterfly, as well as protecting our waterways from the impact of weeds.
+There are many things you can do to assist with the recovery of the Richmond Birdwing Butterfly:

 - Contribute as a Citizen Scientist by learning how to identify the Richmond Birdwing Butterfly, Birdwing Butterfly Vine, and Dutchman’s Pipe and reporting your sightings using the form below.

 - Join or donate to the Richmond Birdwing Conservation Network: wildlife.org.au/richmond-birdwing-conservation-network